 Nvou has come a long way.
 As a young school girl with growing ambition, her high school education was short-lived as her parents embraced the notion that it was not profitable to educate the girl child as, traditionally, they leave home after getting married.
 Nvou opted for marriage.
 She says, “getting married to my husband is the worst decision I ever made.
 My expectation of happiness turned to be incessant maltreatment.
 He over labors me with farm work, selfishly withholds proceeds from the sales of our farm produce, and neglects the children and myself to suffer hunger without any other means livelihood.”

 Through her hard work and sweat, Nvou shouldered the overwhelming weight of providing for her children as well as her parents-in-law.
 She recounts an incident when she was physically abused.
-Nvou’s husband claimed that she stayed out late and the food she prepared was not tasty, even though he did not give her money to help pay for it.
-From a neighbor’s house, where Nvou and her children took refuge for the night, she went to her parent’s house the following day.
+Nvou’s husband claimed that she stayed out late and the food she prepared was not to his taste, even though he did not give her money to help pay for it.
+Nvou and her children took refuge at a neighbors house for the night to keep away from her husband, and she went to her parent’s house the following day.

 Nvou and her children took refuge in the bush with other survivors using leaves as camouflage and survived by hunting small animals.
 Starvation was so intense, many from the group died.
-While in hiding, Nvou vividly recalls a moment their attackers accidently stepped on one of her children and she had to hold her hand over the child’s mouth to prevent him from crying out in pain.
+While in hiding, Nvou vividly recalls a moment their attackers accidentally stepped on one of her children and she had to hold her hand over the child’s mouth to prevent him from crying out in pain.
 They later left the bush and sought refuge in a police station from where they were finally rescued and cared for by the Red Cross.